 Newberry Library-École Nationale des Chartes Exchange Fellowship

-This fellowship is for students, faculty, and alumni of the École Nationale des Chartes who wish to pursue research projects in the Newberry collection.
+This exchange fellowship supports a student, faculty member, or alumni of the École Nationale des Chartes who wishes to pursue a research project in the Newberry collection.
 Applications must be made directly to the École Nationale des Chartes (not to the Newberry) at the following address: